OSGP/Documentation/chapter3/oslp/v0.5.1/GetPowerUsageHistory.md

 ### Description

-Request to fetch current power usage data from the registers of the device.
+Request to fetch the power usage data from the registers of the device.

-Response contains status and the power usage data.
+Response contains status and the power usage data, for the requested time period.

 ### Message definitions